 Assuming the issuer doesn't default, your return is predictable and, if you hold to the bond's maturity, you'll get your principal back.
-Certain fixed interest investments, like Australian Treasury Bonds, have very little risk of default.
+Certain fixed interest investments, like government bonds and other bonds, have very little risk of default.
 Typically, the lower the default risk, the lower the yield you receive.
 However, bonds vary widely in credit quality and, correspondingly, yield.

 For many investors, the lower volatility of bonds is attractive.
-The more predictable yield of bonds can be an advantage if you have clear, consistent and time-sensitive cash-flow needs.
-The flipside of bonds' lower volatility is they also generally return less over longer periods of time (as shown on page 8).
+The more predictable yield of bonds can be an advantage if you have clear, consistent and timesensitive cash-flow needs.
+The flipside of bonds' lower volatility is they also return less over longer periods of time.
 This can be difficult for investors who need to meet certain return goals to preserve their purchasing power over time.
 Bonds are also prone to different types of risk than equities.